paich64/C64MEGA65/ROADMAP.md

   to improve flicker-free HDMI further (maybe there is a possibility to achieve flicker-free without the need of slowing down by 0.25%)
 * Re-do QNICE's SD Card controller: Go from SPI to native
-* Enhance QNICE's FAT32 library so that it supports writing
 * HyperRAM device support to QNICE
 * Hardware debugger (single-step the CPU via the on-screen-menu)
 * Line 65 in fdc1772.v: back to 2 or work with generic?